abtv/dotfiles/README.md

 1. do as much as possible without a mouse

-2. most used hotkeys must be pressed as a key with a modifier in one keystroke

-  - Good: Cmd+j (one keystroke)

-  - Bad: Space then j (two keystrokes)

-3. switch between applications with hotkeys and don't use window animations
+2. switch between applications with hotkeys and don't use window animations

-4. development environment shouldn't consume a lot of CPU.
+3. development environment shouldn't consume a lot of CPU.
 It's useful when using a laptop on a battery.

+4. development environment should be cross-platform (MacOS and Linux)

 ## Tools